KataChannel/tazagroup/README.md

 ## 🌍 Cloud Provider Support

-KataCore is tested and supported on:
+Katadev is tested and supported on:

 - **✅ DigitalOcean** - Droplets and Kubernetes
 - **✅ AWS** - EC2, ECS, and Lambda